antongolubev5/Russian-Sentiment-Analysis-Evaluation-Datasets/README.md

 ## SentiRuEval-2015

-Twitter datasets were annotated for the task of reputation monitoring.
-The goal of Twitter sentiment analysis at SentiRuEval was to find sentiment-oriented opinions or positive and negative facts about two types of organizations: banks and telecom companies.
+Twitter datasets annotated for the task of reputation monitoring.
+The goal of the competition was to find sentiment-oriented opinions or positive and negative facts about two types of organizations: banks and telecom companies.

 ## SentiRuEval-2016